Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

     Guid ModeratorId;
     MessageType Type;
     DateTime CreationDate;
-    string DebugMessage;
 }
 ```

 - **moderatorId:** The individual identifier assigned to the Moderator-Client.
 Only the Moderator-Client sends this id to the ServerLogic to identify itself.
 The ServerLogic leaves this field empty.
 - **type:** Specifies the type of the message to be able to parse it accordingly.
 - **creationDate:** The timestamp of the message.
-- **debugMessage:** Can be used during development to transport additional data between ServerLogic and Moderator-Client.
-This way, in case of a non parsable message, or an error occurring, information can be carried to the Moderator-Client directly for quick access, without the need to search through the logs.

 ## MessageType Enum